riskymove/freedns/README.md

 feel free to virus check (virustotal.com is a well-known site to do so)

-## Rules Broken from what I could find
+## Rules Broken from what I could find (only relevant to HCPS students)
 ### will directly break:
 no rules